Prajwal5180/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-2.md

 - Re-launch the Visual Studio and verify that the GitHub Copilot is active.
 The GitHub Copilot Chat window can now be utlized.

-- Once the repository is cloned, locate and open the `CRUD application.sln` file from the Solution Explorer.
+- Once the repository is cloned, locate and open the `MyMvcApp.sln` file from the Solution Explorer.

   ![](../../media/crud2.6.png)